Offline Reinforcement Learning of High-Quality Behaviors Under Robust Style Alignment: Related Work

 \textbf{Diverse policy learning.} Capturing diverse behavior from a pre-recorded dataset has been addressed in the literature under various scopes.
-Several methods aim to capture a demonstration dataset's multimodality at the action level through imitation learning techniques \citep{florence2021implicit, shafiullah2022behavior, pearce2023imitating, chi2024diffusion, lee2024behaviorgenerationlatentactions} while other methods aim to learn higher-timescale behavior diversity by learning to capture various behavior styles in both an unsupervised and supervised approach.
-In the IRL setting, InfoGAIL \citep{li2017infogailinterpretableimitationlearning}, Intention-GAN \citep{hausman2017multimodalimitationlearningunstructured} and DiverseGAIL \citep{wang2017robustimitationdiversebehaviors} aim to identify various behavior styles from demonstration data and train policies to reconstruct them using IRL techniques. \cite{tirinzoni2025zeroshotwholebodyhumanoidcontrol} aim to learn a forward-backward representation of a state successor measure \citep{dayan_1993, touati2021learningrepresentationoptimizerewards} to learn through IRL a policy optimizing a high variety of rewards with a bias towards a demonstration dataset.
-Also in the online RL setting, \cite{wen2025constrainedstylelearningimperfect} model the stylized policy learning problem as a constrained MDP problem to imitate style under the constraint of near-optimal task performance while we tackle offline learning, prioritize style alignment over task performance and introduce relabeing strategies for robustness.
+Several methods aim to capture a demonstration dataset's multimodality at the action level through imitation learning techniques \citep{ibc, shafiullah2022behavior, pearce2023imitating, chi2024diffusion, lee2024behaviorgenerationlatentactions} while other methods aim to learn higher-timescale behavior diversity by learning to capture various behavior styles in both an unsupervised and supervised approach.
+In the IRL setting, InfoGAIL \citep{li2017infogailinterpretableimitationlearning}, Intention-GAN \citep{hausman2017multimodalimitationlearningunstructured} and DiverseGAIL \citep{wang2017robustimitationdiversebehaviors} aim to identify various behavior styles from demonstration data and train policies to reconstruct them using IRL techniques. \citet{tirinzoni2025zeroshotwholebodyhumanoidcontrol} aim to learn a forward-backward representation of a state successor measure \citep{dayan_1993, touati2021learningrepresentationoptimizerewards} to learn through IRL a policy that optimizes a wide variety of rewards with a bias toward a demonstration dataset.
+Also in the online RL setting, \citet{wen2025constrainedstylelearningimperfect} model the stylized policy learning problem as a constrained MDP problem to imitate style under the constraint of near-optimal task performance, while we tackle offline learning, prioritize style alignment over task performance and introduce relabeling strategies for robustness.
 In a BC setting, WZBC \citep{swr} learns a latent space of trajectories to employ trajectory-similarity-weighted-regression to improve robustness to compounding errors in trajectory reconstruction.
 Further, SORL \citep{sorl} learns a set of diverse representative policies through the EM algorithm and enhances them to perform stylized offline RL.
+Additionally, \citet{lin2024perceptual} introduce a playstyle similarity measure by extending the playstyle distance based on VQ-VAE state categories proposed in \citet{lin2021unsupervisedvideogameplaystyle}, incorporating multiscale discretization, a perceptual kernel, and intersection-over-union weighting.
+We view our work and \citet{lin2024perceptual} as complementary.
+On the one hand, the VQ-VAE categories in \citet{lin2024perceptual} can serve as learned perceptual decision-point abstractions of states, providing a practical way to generate semantically meaningful labels in complex observation spaces such as pixel inputs.
+On the other hand, SCIQL can address the disjunction between dataset categories highlighted in \citet{lin2024perceptual}, as it can stitch and plan across disjoint state categories to achieve alignment.
 In the supervised setting, CTVAE \citep{ctvae} augments trajectory variational auto-encoders with trajectory style labels to perform imitation learning under style calibration, while BCPMI \citep{bcpmi} performs a behavior cloning regression weighted by mutual information estimates between state-action pairs and style labels.
 Our method falls into the offline supervised learning category as in CTVAE and BCPMI as we employ supervised style labels to derive style reward signals for our policy to optimize.
-However, we consider styles defined on subtrajectories, unlike CTVAE, our method is model-free and unlike BCPMI, we use reinforcement learning signals to enhance the robustness of our method to distribution shift and allow for both task performance and style alignment optimization.
+However, unlike both methods, we consider styles defined over subtrajectories.
+More specifically, in contrast to CTVAE, our method is model-free, and in contrast to BCPMI, it leverages RL signals to improve robustness to distribution shift and to jointly optimize task performance and style alignment.